aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 + the RELEASE model is used to estimate the degree of rain-out

 ### Mean droplet diameter
-There are three important mechanisms of drop formation, capillary breakup which occurs when subcooled liquids are discharged through very small holes (<2mm), aerodynamic breakup which occurs with larger holes with subcooled liquids or slightly superheated liquids, and flashing breakup which occurs as superheated liquids are discharged and flash to vapour in the form of bubbles which breakup the surrounding liquid.
+There are three important mechanisms of drop formation, capillary breakup which occurs when sub-cooled liquids are discharged through very small holes (<2mm), aerodynamic breakup which occurs with larger holes with sub-cooled liquids or slightly super-heated liquids, and flashing breakup which occurs as super-heated liquids are discharged and flash to vapour in the form of bubbles which breakup the surrounding liquid.

 Aerodynamic breakup is correlated with the Weber number, which is the ratio of shear forces on the surface of the liquid to the surface tension.

 $$ We = { { \rho_g u_d^2 d_p } \over \sigma } $$

 Where $\rho_g$ is the density of the gas, $u_d$ the discharge velocity, $d_p$ the mean droplet diameter, and $\sigma$ the surface tension.
-Experimentally, droplet breakup occurs at a critical Weber number between 12 and 22, and so the mean droplet size can be estimated by re-arranging[<sup id="fnref-8">8</sup>](#fn-8)
+Experimentally, droplet breakup occurs at a critical Weber number between 12 and 22, and so the mean droplet size can be estimated by rearranging[<sup id="fnref-8">8</sup>](#fn-8)

 {% capture footnote-8 %}
 <a name="fn-8"><strong>8</strong></a>: Woodward ([1998](#woodward-1998)), page 49 [↩](#fnref-8)